-A ski mountaineering course designed for experienced skiers/riders who dream of the more formidable lines of the Wasatch and beyond!
+A ski mountaineering course designed for experienced skiers/riders who dream of the wildest lines of the Wasatch and beyond!

 The Wasatch is one of the best training grounds in the world for serious ski mountaineering objectives.
-We’ve designed this course to give intermediate backcountry skiers the chance to progress to the next level and learn the technical skills they need to attempt high consequence ski mountaineering descents.
+We’ve designed this course to give intermediate/advanced backcountry skiers the chance to progress to the next level and learn the technical skills they need to attempt high consequence ski mountaineering descents.
 Our courses have small ratios so that each student receives the coaching they need.
 If you ski blues and blacks at your local resort, or frequently ski in the backcountry, if you think you’re ready for steeper and more technical terrain, this course is for you!

-Day 1: You’ll learn about avalanche mitigation strategies for high consequence terrain, work on steep skiing techniques, practice fundamental technical skills (knots, hitches, devices, etc), and learn about group management in difficult terrain.
+Day 1: You’ll learn about avalanche mitigation strategies for high consequence terrain, work on steep skiing techniques, practice fundamental technical skills (knots, hitches, devices, anchors, etc), and learn about group management in difficult terrain.
 The accessibility and high concentration of steep terrain found close to the road in Little Cottonwood Canyon make this a perfect venue for this day.

 Day 2: We will focus on the repetition of fundamental ski mountaineering skills- anchoring, belaying a skier, managing steep entrances, rappelling, etc. Our objectives will be a little bigger than the previous day.
 Exact location TBD.

 Day 3: The goal is for students to apply their new skills to some of the most complex lines in the Wasatch.
 We will set our sites on some of the more challenging, highly technical objectives where rope work and snowpack assessment will be critical.
 Big lines such as the NW Couloir of Pfeifferhorn, the Hypodermic Needle, and others have been objectives on past courses.

-Course topics include: Gear selection, knots, technical rope work, belaying a skier, rappelling, use of an ice axe, crampons, steep skiing technique, partner communication, terrain assessment and hazard evaluation.
+Course topics include: Gear selection, knots, anchors, technical rope work, belaying a skier, rappelling, use of an ice axe/crampons, steep skiing technique, team/partner communication, terrain assessment and of course, avalanche hazard evaluation.
 Glacier travel and crevasse rescue skills are an option, depending on the group’s aspirations.